The verified

 Kismet

-• Every release gated on 150+ real-editor eval scenarios with code-level assertions.
+• Every release is gated on 134 real-editor scenarios with code-level assertions.

 • Native plugin, in-process, next to your graph.